Interiors

 Interiors is a 1978 American drama film written and directed by Woody Allen.
 It stars Kristin Griffith, Mary Beth Hurt, Richard Jordan, Diane Keaton, E. G. Marshall, Geraldine Page, Maureen Stapleton, and Sam Waterston.

-Allen's first fully-fledged film in the drama genre, it was met with acclaim from critics.
+Allen's first full-fledged film in the drama genre, it was met with acclaim from critics.
 It received five Academy Award nominations, including Best Director, Best Original Screenplay (both for Allen), Best Actress (Page), and Best Supporting Actress (Stapleton).
 Page also won the BAFTA Film Award for Best Supporting Actress.

 Plot

-The film centers on the three children of Arthur (E. G. Marshall), a corporate attorney, and Eve (Geraldine Page), an interior decorator.
-Renata (Diane Keaton) is a poet whose husband Frederick (Richard Jordan), a struggling writer, feels eclipsed by her success.
-Flyn (Kristin Griffith) is an actress who is away most of the time filming; the low quality of her films is an object of ridicule behind her back.
-Joey (Mary Beth Hurt), who is in a relationship with Mike (Sam Waterston), cannot settle on a career, and resents her mother for favoring Renata, while Renata resents their father's concern over Joey's lack of direction.
+Arthur, a corporate attorney, and Eve, an interior decorator, are the parents of three adult daughters.
+Renata, the eldest daughter, is a poet whose husband Frederick, a struggling writer, feels eclipsed by her success.
+Flyn, the youngest daughter, is an actress who is away most of the time filming; the low quality of her films is an object of ridicule behind her back.
+The middle daughter, Joey, who is in a relationship with Mike, cannot settle on a career, and resents her mother for favoring Renata, while Renata resents their father's concern over Joey's lack of direction.

 One morning, Arthur unexpectedly announces that he wants a separation from his wife and would like to live alone.
-Eve, who is clinically depressed, attempts suicide.
+Eve, who is clinically depressed, attempts suicide in her new Manhattan apartment.
 The shock of these two events causes a rift among the sisters.
-Arthur returns from a trip to Greece with Pearl (Maureen Stapleton), a high-spirited and more "normal" woman, whom he intends to marry.
-His daughters are disturbed that Arthur would disregard Eve's suicide attempt and find another woman, to whom Joey refers as a "vulgarian."
+Arthur returns from a trip to Greece with Pearl, a high-spirited and more "normal" woman, whom he intends to marry.
+His daughters are disturbed that Arthur would disregard Eve's suicide attempt and find another woman, to whom Joey refers as a "vulgarian".

-Arthur and Pearl marry at Arthur and Eve's former summer home, with Renata, Joey and Flyn in attendance.
+Arthur and Pearl marry at the family's Long Island beach house, with Renata, Joey, and Flyn in attendance.
 Later in the evening, Joey lashes out at Pearl when Pearl accidentally breaks one of Eve's vases.
-In the middle of the night, Frederick drunkenly attempts to rape Flyn.
+In the middle of the night, Flyn inhales cocaine in the garage and Frederick drunkenly attempts to rape her, but she manages to escape.
 Meanwhile, Joey finds Eve in the house, and sadly explains how much she has given up for her mother, and how disdainfully she is treated.
 Eve walks out onto the beach and into the surf.
-Joey attempts unsuccessfully to save Eve, but almost drowns in the attempt.
-Mike rescues Joey, pulling her to shore, so that Pearl revives the drowned victim by tilting Joey's head back and pinching her nose to administer a cycle of two breaths.
+Joey unsuccessfully attempts to save Eve, but nearly drowns in the process.
+Mike rescues Joey, pulling her to shore, so that Pearl resuscitates the drowned victim by tilting Joey's head back, clearing the airway, and pinching the nose, to administer rescue breaths into her lungs via mouth-to-mouth.

-The film ends with the family silently attending Eve's funeral, each placing a single white rose, Eve's favorite flower and a symbol of hope to her, on Eve's wooden, perfectly polished coffin, after which all three sisters look out at the sea from their former family beachfront home and comment on how 'peaceful' the sea looks.
+The family attends Eve's funeral, each placing a single white rose, Eve's favorite flower and a symbol of hope to her, on Eve's wooden coffin, after which the three sisters look out at the sea from their former family beach house and comment on the peacefulness of the sea.